pantheon-systems/documentation/source/docs/articles/sites/varnish/caching-advancedtopics.md

 ## External Authentication (e.g. Facebook login)

-If your site or application requires Facebook authentication, we have added exceptions for this to allow users to register and login.
+If your site or application requires Facebook authentication, we have added exceptions for this to allow users to register and log in.
 In the event you are having problems with another external authentication service, please contact us and let us know what service you are having issues with.

 ## Using Your Own Session-Style Cookies